transmissions11/solcurity/README.md

 - `T3` - Check for correct inheritance, keep it simple and linear.
 (SWC-125)
 - `T4` - Use a `receive() external payable` function if the contract should accept transferred ETH.
 - `T5` - Write down and test invariants about relationships between stored state.
-- `T6` - Document the purpose of the contract and how it interacts with others using natspec.
+- `T6` - Is the purpose of the contract and how it interacts with others documented using natspec?

 ## Project